 MMA allows the use of medical marijuana if prescribed by a physician for the treatment of chronic pain, anxiety, cancer, PTSD, and autism.
 It specifically protects registered users by barring employers from taking any action against an employee “solely on the basis of the employee’s status as an individual that is certified to use medical marijuana.”

 When the Common Pleas court considered Ms. Palmiter’s action, it found that MMA does not grant any state agency – including the Department of Health – the power to enforce the protections written into the law.
 As a result, it found that because of the lack of any administrative enforcement procedure the legislature did not intend to bar private actions under the law if they believed they had been wrongfully discharged.

 In effect, the court stated unequivocally that if an individual cannot bring an action alleging that they were illegally fired because of their certified use of medical marijuana in the workplace, the law would be meaningless.

 MMA Ambiguities Remain

 A trial in this matter has yet to be held so the outcome of Ms. Palmiter’s lawsuit remains unknown.
-But the decision leaves other ambiguities regarding the extend of the law’s impact remaining.
+But the decision leaves other ambiguities regarding the extent of the law’s impact remaining.

-For one thing, it does not mean that commercial drivers and law enforcement officers are allowed to use medical marijuana in their off-duty hours.
+For one thing, it does not mean that commercial drivers and law enforcement officers are allowed to use medical marijuana during their off-duty hours.